Rochester mayor appoints first female interim police chief

 The city of Rochester, N.Y., appointed its first female chief of police on Saturday, as part of an overhaul of the police force.

 Rochester Mayor Lovely Warren announced the appointment of Cynthia Herriott-Sullivan as interim chief of police.
-The post will be effective Oct.
-14.
+Herriott-Sullivan takes the post after former Chief La'Ron D. Singletary resigned following accusations that he and other commanding officers covered up the death of Daniel Prude.

 DANIEL PRUDE VIDEO INITIALLY WITHHELD BY ROCHESTER POLICE, DOCUMENTS SHOW